 - Ask your healthcare provider for generic medication or one listed on our Formulary/Prescription Drug List that might work for you

-- Download the OptumRx app so you can discuss medication options with your healthcare provider on the go during your consultation
+- Download the Express Scripts app so you can discuss medication options with your healthcare provider on-the-go during your consultation

-- Use the OptumRx website or app to research the cost of a medication at different pharmacies (you must use Optum Specialty Pharmacy for specialty medications), see lower-cost alternatives and explore pricing for different dosage options (for example, occasionally two 50mg capsules can cost less than one 100mg tablet)
+- Use the Express Scripts website or app to research the cost of a medication at different pharmacies (you must use OhioHealth Specialty Pharmacy or Archimedes for specialty medications), see lower-cost alternatives and explore pricing for different dosage options (for example, occasionally two 50mg capsules can cost less than one 100mg tablet)

 - Follow all instructions and take your medications according to the prescribed schedule